The coming world oil disruptions

 The world supply of cheap oil is limited

 Most of the world's easily accessed oil is in the Middle East.
-There will be fewer new discoveries of major oil fields and old fields of low cost conventional oil will deplete faster than new cheap sources are found.
+There will be fewer new discoveries of major oil fields and old fields of low cost conventional oil will deplete faster than the new cheap sources that are found.
 The oil coming from the newer fields will be much more expensive to extract.
 Some experts have said that world oil production would peak around the year 2010 and then fall off sharply.
-They say only 25 percent of the amount of oil available in 2010 will be available in 2030 with the world demand for oil continuing to increase (see graph below).
+In the year 2000 they said only 25 percent of the amount of oil available in 2010 would be available in 2030 with the world demand for oil continuing to increase (see graph below).

-I personally do not see any large fall off in production.
+I personally do not see any large fall off in production that soon.
 I think Iraq, Canada, Brazil, Venezuela, the US and others have the potential to keep oil production at high levels.
 Also, there is much new oil being recovered in old fields through new high tech production methods.

-I do not think world oil production is any where near peaking yet.
+I do not think world oil production is anywhere near peaking yet.
 There is still tremendous amount of oil in the earth but it will get more expensive to get out of the ground.
-There is enough shale oil to last the world for hundreds of years but oil shale will not be a big portion of oil production for at least 20 more years.
+There is enough shale oil to last the world for hundreds of years but oil from shale will not be a big portion of oil production for at least 20 more years.

 The main danger of world oil shortages is disruptions due to war.
 That certainly can limit world production and by looking at the stability of the Middle East those disruptions are more likely to happen than not.